davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-10-08-powershell-module-to-interact-with-github.md

 # Contributions welcome!

-Of course, as always, if you want to add something to the module or would like to &#8220;properly&#8221; report and issue with the module, head over to Gitlab and check out the repository directly:
+Of course, as always, if you want to add something to the module or would like to "properly" report and issue with the module, head over to Gitlab and check out the repository directly:

 <a href="https://gitlab.com/dobrien/GithubConnect" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://gitlab.com/dobrien/GithubConnect', 'https://gitlab.com/dobrien/GithubConnect']);" target="_blank">https://gitlab.com/dobrien/GithubConnect</a>